banach-space/llvm-tutor/README.md

   * [**lit**](https://llvm.org/docs/CommandGuide/lit.html) (LLVM tool for executing
     the tests)

-Neither of the requirements are satisfied on Ubuntu Xenial - sadly there are no packages that would provide `opt` or `FileCheck` for LLVM 8.
-Although older versions are available (e.g. bundled with LLVM-4.0), this project has been developed against LLVM 8 and ideally you want a matching version of both `opt` and `FileCheck`.
+Neither of the requirements are satisfied on Ubuntu Bionic - sadly there are no packages that would provide `opt` or `FileCheck` for LLVM 9.
+Although older versions are available (e.g. bundled with LLVM-4.0), this project has been developed against LLVM 9 and ideally you want a matching version of both `opt` and `FileCheck`.

 ### Running The Tests